 Biodiesel is not toxic or flammable and is biodegradable.
 It has the highest energy balance of any fuel.
 3.2 units of energy are gained for every one unit of fossil energy needed to produce biodiesel.

 Algae is also used in the production of biofuel.
 Here, algae play a vital role by converting carbon dioxide gas into fuel.
 Some of the algae also store energy in the form of natural oils.
-The fuel obtained from the algae are called algae fuel or algal biofuel, or algal oil
+The fuel obtained from the algae is called algae fuel or algal biofuel, or algal oil

 Secondary biofuels are the well-processed fuels obtained from biomass to produce usable biofuels such as biodiesel and ethanol.